danielsar123/DVPImplementation/README.md

 # Comp 429 Proj2

-This appplication is written with C# and implements distance vector routing algorithm.
+This application is written with C# and implements distance vector routing algorithm.

 To Build :
 You will need four topology files with this format: